rsed/api_training/README.md

 * RSED-L-API-004-ManagingUsers
 * RSED-L-API-005-APITools-RightAPIClient

-t the end of each elearning module you will instructed which lab to perform next
+At the end of each elearning module you will instructed which lab to perform next

 The Lab PDFs are in the directory 'Lab Instruction PDFs'